 Gokarna is the gateway to some of Karnataka’s best beaches including Om Beach and it’s also cheaper, less-crowded and more relaxed than many places in neighbouring Goa.
 In many ways, its what I imagine Goa was like when it first became touristy.

 Transport connections aren’t quite as good as Goa, but you can get buses or trains from Goa in the North or Kochi (Ernakulam) in Kerala.
 There are also overnight buses from Bangalore or Hospet (Hampi) in Karnataka.
 I’d heard that is was a rough journey but it was no worse than any other road we took in the region.

-Gokarna is quite a religious place, and despite being small it has several popular Hindu temples that you can visit (dress conservatively and remove shoes) but some temple areas are reserved for Hindus only.
+It is quite a religious place, and despite being small it has several popular Hindu temples that you can visit if you dress conservatively and remove shoes.
+Some temple areas are reserved for Hindus only.